l-r-w-250111/MeetLog/README.md

 python main.py path/to/your/audio.wav

 # Use a larger model for better accuracy
-python main.py path/to/your/audio.wav --model medium
+python main.py path/to/your/audio.wav --model large
 ```

 ---